 As an 'intern', it is highly unlikely that you will be self-employed.
 If the employer tells you what work you must do or provides you with training, you are probably meet the definition of a 'worker' or an 'employee' and will have the right to be paid at least the NMW and enjoy other employment rights accordingly.

 HMRC inspectors have powers to investigate and fine employers who fail to pay the NMW to workers by incorrectly labelling them as interns.
 HMRC can also recover wage arrears on your behalf.
 You can report your employer for non-payment by contacting the Acas Helpline.
-A helpline adviser can refer your complaint to the HMRC National Minimum Wage enforcement team.
+With your consent, a helpline adviser can refer your complaint to the HMRC National Minimum Wage enforcement team.